phiggins42/rstwiki/sample_data/index.rst

 from reST files on disk.
 Ideally, these reST files are stored in some form of VCS. rstWiki [will eventually] support both git and subversion.
 VC can be turned off to work directly, locally, or whatever.

-reST is a powerful yet simple markdown syntax.
+reST is a super powerful yet simple markdown syntax.

 But why not use [...]?
 ----------------------